LITTLETON & HARESTOCK PARISH COUNCIL

 The Government has published guidance on early years and childcare closures.

 The Government has published updated Guidance for employers and businesses.

 Welfare and Council Tax Support

 The Department of Work and Pensions is urging claimants to use online services for help with their benefit claim due to the rise in new claims.
-In addition, the Secretary of State has also today announced that reviews and reassessments for disability benefits are being suspended for the next three months.

 Care homes temporarily stopping visits